Jewish leaders renew antisemitism fight after hostage case

 “To be a Jew in America today, to wear Jewish ritual garb like the yarmulke or a Star of David, is an act of courage, and I would say defiance as well,” Farkas said.

-The attack underscores how “the Jewish community is an affected and targeted group,” said Bradley Orsini, senior national security advisory for Secure Community Network, which consults with major Jewish organizations on security.
+The attack underscores how “the Jewish community is an affected and targeted group,” said Bradley Orsini, senior national security adviser for Secure Community Network, which consults with major Jewish organizations on security.

 He took part in a weekend webinar that drew about 1,600 Jewish community leaders to update them on the Colleyville situation.
 “We really need to keep preparedness in front of us,” he said.